platformsh/platformsh-docs/docs/src/languages/php/_index.md

 ### 3. Serve your app

-Web requests are processed as follows:

-- Static files such as `.css` or `.jpg` files are served directly by the web server.
-- Requests are handled by the existing matching `.php` files defined in the `root` folder.
-Nonexistent files are handled by the front controller (`passthru`).

-To define from which URL path the content should be served, [set the `locations`](../../create-apps/app-reference.md#locations).
+To serve your app, define what (and how) content should be served by [setting the `locations`](../../create-apps/app-reference.md#locations):

-Note that all requests are sent to PHP.
+1. Set the `root` folder to which all requests for existing `.php` and static files (such as .css, .jpg) are sent.
+2. (Optional) Set a `passthru` to define a front controller to handle non-existent files.
+The `passthru` value is a file path relative to the [app root](../../create-apps/app-reference.md#root-directory).

-In the following example, all requests made to the root of your site (`/`) are sent to the `public` directory:
+In the following example, all requests made to the root of your site (`/`) are sent to the `public` directory, non-existing files are handled by `app.php`:

 ```yaml {location=".platform.app.yaml"}
 web: